 Is laser hair removal painful?
 Well the answer to that is, it depends on the type of laser being used.
-There are newer, more advanced lasers now that operate in a less painful mode, such as a Soprano Laser.
+There are newer, more advanced lasers now that operate in a less painful mode, such as a Soprano Laser or Evolution Ice Laser.
 That said no treatment is completely painless.

 How do less painful lasers work?